BriefCandle/pokemon-x-mud/README.md

 ## Respawn
 Interacting with respawn point would allow player later to respawn to its parcel.
 RespawnComponent

+# Features To Be Added

+## Faint Or Death
+When HP drops to zero, a determination to be made

 ## PvP Mechanism
 Players need to agree to fight to death.
 Disagreeing comes with a price of being removed on position.